Top family-friendly restaurants and cafes in Athens

 If you are looking for exclusively vegan and vegetarian food, we recommend you to try Avocado, one of the first vegetarian/vegan restaurants in Athens with a great variety of dishes on its menu.
 Your family will love the vegan pizzas and fresh salads.

 If you are going to visit Gazi, the industrial area with its museums and educational activities, then head over to Athiri.
 Anthiri has a nice covered and enclosed garden and its basic cuisine is simply delicious.
-The restaurant is rated in the Michelin Guide 2014.
+The restaurant is rated in the Michelin Guide 2014 and won several Greek gastronomy awards in 2019.

 Kids will love